vonglasow/atoum-documentation/en/Contents/chapter2.md

     $this->assert
             ->variable($stdClass)
-               ->isNotIdenticalTo(stdClass2); //Will fail, variables do not point to the same instance, even if their values are the same
+               ->isNotIdenticalTo(stdClass2); //Will fail, variables do not point to the same
+                                              //instance, even if their values are the same

     $this->assert
             ->variable($stdClass)
-               ->isNotIdenticalTo(stdClassRef); //Will fail, both variables points to the same instance of StdClass
+               ->isNotIdenticalTo(stdClassRef); //Will fail, both variables points to the same
+                                                //instance of StdClass

 If you don't want to consider the types of the variables, use isNotEqualTo.